sonu9967/Practices-of-Program/README.md

 # Practices-of-Program
-For Practice the github Command
+Practice the Program day by day